-People have changed careers, gone on trips, quit their jobs, started writing, launched businesses and one guy even told me he accomplished his #1 bucket list item of having a threesome -- all at least in part by being inspired by my lifestyle and philosophies (yeah, man, I have philosophies).
+People have changed careers, gone on trips, quit their jobs, started writing, launched businesses and one guy even told me he accomplished his #1 bucket list item of having a threesome -- all at least in part by being inspired by YOU MIGHT DIE TOMORROW and my lifestyle and philosophies (yeah, man, I have philosophies).

 Feeling stuck?
 Wondering which brand of yogurt to purchase?
 Want to know how to travel on the cheap?
 Ask away -- and help inspire others in the process.

 What's on your mind?
 Submit your question.

 This is a forum in which you can ask ANONYMOUS questions and get straight shootin'-you might die tomorrow answers from yours truly.